Beat-Herder 2026 begins on 16/07 and lasts for 4 days, wrapping up on 19/07. You can stay on site for a maximum of 4 nights.

-In the UK, there’s only one other festival on the same weekend.
+In the UK, there are 5 other festivals on the same weekend.

 Based on its maximum daily capacity of 20,000, we class Beat-Herder as a Medium festival.